 To classify asthma severity, the provider will consider how often signs and symptoms of asthma exist and how severe they are.
 Providers will also consider the results of the physical exam and diagnostic tests.

 Determining asthma severity helps the provider choose the best treatment.
 Asthma severity often changes over time, requiring treatment adjustments.
-Download the Asthma: Take Action.
-Take Control - Asthma Health Disparities fact sheet from the Chest Foundation and share it with patients.
+The National Heart, Lung, and Blood Institute